Rwanda policy ‘could change UK position on human rights record’, High Court told

 The memo stated: “Engagement with UNHCR gives them more time to organise their campaign against these measures when they are announced.”

-He later said that another official memo, dated April 12 2022, the day before the memorandum of understanding was signed between the UK and Rwanda, said the “fraud risk is very high” and that there is “limited evidence about whether these proposals will be a sufficient deterrent for those seeking to enter the UK illegally”.
+He later said that another official memo, dated April 12 2022, said the “fraud risk is very high” and that there is “limited evidence about whether these proposals will be a sufficient deterrent for those seeking to enter the UK illegally”.

+After the claims were made public, groups involved in the case and two MPs criticised the policy.

 Clare Moseley, founder of Care4Calais, said: “This revelation is shocking but not surprising.
 Our view has always been that the Rwanda policy will not work as a deterrent.”